Forecasting

 (employee salaries + storage costs + associated costs + opportunity costs + depreciation costs) / total value of annual inventory = holding cost

-You add up employee salaries, storage and other inventory costs, opportunity costs, and depreciation costs, then divide the sum by the total value of your annual inventory.
-The answer is your inventory holding cost (expressed in a percentage).
+By adding up employee salaries, storage and other inventory costs, opportunity costs, and depreciation costs, then dividing the sum by the total value of your annual inventory, you get your inventory holding cost (expressed in a percentage).

 Once you’ve determined these three values, you have the information necessary to calculate optimal order quantity.